demisto/content/Packs/CommonScripts/Scripts/CreateNewIndicatorsOnly/README.md

-Create new indicators to the Threat Intel database only if they are not registered.
+Create indicators to the Threat Intel database only if they are not registered.
+When using the script with many indicators, or when the Threat Intel Management database is highly populated, this script may have low performance issue.

 ## Script Data
 ---